Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Logarithmic-Depth Implementations of Multi-Controlled Single Qubit Gates

 \subsection{Logarithmic-Depth Decomposition of Approximate Multi-Controlled U(2) gates}

-Theorem 3 of Ref.~\cite{silva2024linear} uses a linear depth multi-controlled, multi-target $SU(2)$ decomposition, for optise their approximate multi-controlled $U(2)$ decomposition.
-We propose replacing this multi-controlled, multi-target $SU(2)$ decomposition with our newly optimized version, which features logarithmic depth and lower CNOT cost.
+Theorem 3 of Ref.~\cite{silva2024linear} uses a linear depth multi-controlled, multi-target $\mathrm{SU(2)}$ decomposition to optimize their approximate multi-controlled $\mathrm{U(2)}$ decomposition.
+We propose replacing this multi-controlled, multi-target $\mathrm{SU(2)}$ decomposition with our newly optimized version, which features logarithmic depth and lower CNOT cost.
+This modification leads to the following theorem:

-\begin{theorem} An approximate decomposition of a $n$-controlled $U$ gate ($C^n U$), where $U \in \mathrm{U}(2)$, can be implemented up to an error $\epsilon$ with a CNOT count upper bound of $4(n_b - 1)^2 + 24n - 8n_b -4$ and $\mathcal{O}(\log{n})$ depth, where $n_b$ is a fixed base number of control qubits that depends on $\epsilon$ as in Eq.~\eqref{scale_nb}, and $n \geq n_b + 5$. \end{theorem}
+\begin{theorem} An approximate decomposition of a $n$-controlled $U$ gate ($C^n U$), where $U \in \mathrm{U}(2)$, can be implemented up to an error $\epsilon$ with a CNOT count upper bound of $4(n_b - 1)^2 + 24n - 8n_b -20$ and depth $\mathcal{O}(\log{n})$, where $n_b$ is a fixed base number of control qubits that depends on $\epsilon$ as in Eq.~\eqref{scale_nb}, and $n \geq n_b + 5$. \end{theorem}

 \begin{proof} The proof follows a similar structure to Theorem 3 of Ref.~\cite{silva2024linear}, but with a key difference: instead of using Theorem 2 of Ref.~\cite{silva2024linear} to account for $(n_e + 1)$-controlled $(n_b - 1)$-target $\mathrm{SU}(2)$ gates, we use our improved version described in Theorem~\ref{teo:mcmtsu2}.